umbraco/UmbracoDocs/marketplace-and-integrations/integrations/README.md

 # Umbraco Integrations

-Umbraco HQ have developed and made available several integrations.
+Umbraco HQ have developed and made available integrations with SaaS providers.
 These are all open-source, and add functionality to the CMS to support working with third-party services.

 ## Analytics Integrations